Non-intrusive double-greedy parametric model reduction by interpolation of frequency-domain rational surrogates: Introduction

 The numerical simulation of dynamical systems in frequency domain is of utmost importance in several engineering fields, among which electronic circuit design, acoustics, resonance modeling and control for large structures, and many others.
 The computational burden of such simulations has kept increasing in the last decades: on one hand, the problem size has been growing because of the need for higher numerical resolution; on the other hand, the necessity to tune design parameters and model uncertain features has lead researchers to tackle parametric models, possibly with a large number of parameters.

 The purpose of \emph{model order reduction} (MOR) in general, and of \emph{parametric MOR} (pMOR) in the specific case of dynamical system in the presence of parameters, is to alleviate this computational load.
-The main strategy to reach this goal relies on building a surrogate model (\emph{reduced order model}, \emph{ROM}), which mimics accurately the original problem, but which can be solved at a much reduced cost.
+The main strategy to reach this goal relies on building a surrogate model (\emph{reduced order model}, ROM), which mimics accurately the original problem, but which can be solved at a much reduced cost.
 In the last two decades, the field of pMOR has thrived, leading to the development, analysis, and application of a wide collection of surrogate modeling strategies.
 In general, we can assign each of these methods to one of two main categories: \begin{itemize} \item\textbf{Projection-based pMOR.} The surrogate model is built by restricting the original problem onto a suitable subspace, computed from a set of solutions (most often, snapshots of the system state) of the full problem.
 This requires access to the operators of the full model, which are not necessarily available in applications, for instance in the case of a black-box solver, or if the system operators never get fully assembled in the solution process.
 Some subcategories of projective pMOR can be identified depending on whether a global basis (such as POD/Reduced Basis \cite{Baur2011} or multi-parameter multi-moment-matching \cite{Benner2014,Weile1999}) or a collection of local bases (e.g., manifold interpolation of local bases \cite{Amsallem2008} or of reduced system matrices \cite{Amsallem2011,Lohmann2009,Panzer2010}) are employed. \item\textbf{Non-intrusive pMOR.} The surrogate model is constructed by interpolation or regression of a set of solutions (usually, output samples) of the full problem.
 As long as the system state is not necessary for the application at hand, it is common to work directly with the system output.
-Indeed, some non-intrusive pMOR strategies cannot be applied, or are extremely inefficient, when the quantity of interest is the whole system state.
-In this case as well, the methods can be further split into two subgroups, although the boundary between the two is more vague: some approaches set up the surrogate by solving a unique global interpolation problem \cite{Ionita2014,Lefteriu2011}, whereas others build it by first constructing several (rational) models in frequency only, and then combining them over parameter space \cite{Ferranti2011,YueAdapt,YueOverview}. \end{itemize}
+In this case as well, the methods can be further split into two subgroups, although the boundary between the two is more vague: some approaches set up the surrogate by solving a unique global interpolation problem \cite{GTalocia2018,Ionita2014,Lefteriu2011}, whereas others build it by first constructing several (rational) models in frequency only, and then combining them over parameter space \cite{Ferranti2011,YueAdapt,YueOverview}. \end{itemize}